Typicality of the 2021 Western North America Summer Heatwave: Discussion and Conclusions

-The obtained large scale patterns are in good correspondence with those deemed responsible for the dry anomalies leading to persistent drought in the western US.
-Such agreement is not entirely surprising because, in general, long-term drought increases the probability of occurrence of extreme heatwaves, as a result of the drying of the soil \cite{Zampieri2009}, possibly leading to the onset of a cycle of heat, drought, and fire \cite{Sutanto2020,Libonati2022}.
-Such mechanisms seem indeed in action and favoured by the ongoing climate change in the western sector of the North American continent, with conditions being and becoming particularly exacerbated in California \cite{AghaKouchak2014,Diffenbaugh2015,Mann2015}.
+The obtained large scale patterns are in good correspondence with those deemed responsible for the persistent drought in the western US. {This supports the existence of a cascading process} { acting across different {spatial and} temporal scales that is increasing dramatically climate risk in the western sector} of the North American continent, with conditions being and becoming particularly exacerbated in California \cite{AghaKouchak2014,Diffenbaugh2015,Mann2015}.

-Modulating the imposed threshold on the local TAS anomaly amounts to taking into account, in first approximation, changing background climatic conditions.
-Shifting the mean has been recently shown to represent a good first approximation for evaluating the statistics of hot temperature extremes in a changing climate \cite{Thompson2022}.
+Modulating the imposed threshold on the local {T2M} anomaly amounts to taking into account, in first approximation, changing background climatic conditions.
+Shifting the mean has been recently shown to represent a good first approximation for evaluating the statistics of hot temperature extremes in a changing climate \cite{Gessner2021,Thompson2022}.
 This can be explained - in the case of persistent extremes - by the fact that the rate function for summer (as opposed to winter) temperature near the region of interest seems to be approximately insensitive to the levels of $CO_2$ \cite{Galfi2021PRL}.
 We find - see Tables \ref{delta15}-\ref{delta7} - that in the core of the 2021 WNAHW the return times of events comparable to the 2021 event decrease substantially (by a factor of about 3 to 10) if one budgets in an offset ($\delta=1.2^\circ$ $C$) that approximately represents the historical shift of temperatures due to the realized climate change between pre-industrial conditions and today.
-This clearly indicates that the likelihood of the 2021 event is greatly enhanced by climate change: the very or extremely unusual becomes comparably likelier.
-Interestingly, in the core region the typicality of the extreme events is maintained even if we relax a bit our procedure: the large scale meteorological patterns associated with events selected according to the less stringent (because of the offset) constraint imposed in the core region are in good agreement with those obtained using the more stringent criterion; compare the magenta and gray boxplots in Fig. \ref{coherencerealism}.
+This indicates that the likelihood of {events comparable to the 2021 WNAHW} is greatly enhanced by climate change: {a} very or extremely unusual {event} becomes comparably likelier.
+Interestingly, in the core region the typicality of the extreme events is maintained even if we relax a bit our procedure: the large scale meteorological patterns associated with events selected according to the less stringent (because of the offset) constraint imposed in the core region are in good agreement with those obtained using the more stringent criterion; see the magenta and gray boxplots in Fig. \ref{coherencerealism}.